Atepir/kalan/docs/MCP_SERVERS_COMPLETE.md

 ### Integration with Other Layers

 **Storage Integration**:
-- Literature server stores papers in PostgreSQL + Qdrant
+- Literature server stores papers in PostgreSQL (vector store is stub)
-- Knowledge server queries from Neo4j + Qdrant
+- Knowledge server queries from Neo4j
 - All use singleton store instances

 **LLM Integration**: